-Although the IKUMA 3 P was tested by expert acrobatic pilots in extreme situations, it was not designed for it.
-We do NOT recommend using this glider for acrobatic flying.
+Although the HIKO P was tested by expert acrobatic pilots in extreme situations, it was not designed for it.
+We do not recommend using this glider for acrobatic flying!!!

-We consider extreme or acrobatic flights to be any form of piloting different than standard flights.
-Learning aerobatic/acrobatic manoeuvres should be conducted under the supervision of qualified instructors within a school environment and over water with all safety/ rescue elements in place.
-When performing extreme maneuvers, you will subject both the glider and your body to centrifugal forces that can reach up to 4 or 5 g, wearing down the material much faster than with normal flight.
+We consider acrobatic flights to be any form of piloting different than standard flights.
+Learning acrobatic manoeuvres should be conducted under the supervision of qualified instructors within a school environment and over water with all safety/rescue elements in place.
+Centrifugal forces as high as 4 to 5 g can be exerted on the body and wing during extreme manoeuvres.